 Who Uses Angular?
 Is It Much in Demand?

+When seeking how to become an Angular developer, knowing what they do is key.
 Angular developers have their hands full with a host of responsibilities, including:

 - Delivering a complete and functioning front end application

 - Ensuring the high performance of said application across all platforms, including desktop and mobile

 - Coordinating the workflow between the Angular developers and the HTML coder and graphic designer